-Almost all joint bank accounts have a survivorship feature.
-This means that following the death of one of the holders (or depositors) of a joint account, the account automatically passes to the other holder or holders.
-This is an easy method of estate planning and the reason for the popularity of such accounts.
-For example, a parent can open a joint and survivorship account with a child as the joint owner and know the child will have the account at the parent’s death.
+In Ohio, joint bank accounts have a survivorship feature.
+This means that following the death of one of the owners of a joint account, the ownership of the account automatically passes to the other owners.
+This is an easy method of estate planning and the reason for the popularity of joint bank accounts.
+For example, a parent can open a bank account with a child as the joint owner and know the child will own the account at the parent’s death.

-Q: Who owns a joint and survivorship account before the death of a depositor?
+Q: Who owns a joint and survivorship account before the death of an owner?

-A: According to Ohio law, it is presumed that, during the lifetime of the parties to the account, the account belongs to all of them according to the contributions of each.
-If, however, there is clear and convincing evidence that a depositor actually intends the account to belong to another, the intent of the depositor will prevail.
-In 1994, however, the Supreme Court of Ohio held that the way in which a bank account is opened is conclusive.
-The intention of the deceased depositor is determined by the form of account chosen: ownership of a joint account created in survivorship form will be automatically transferred to the survivor.
-Conversely, ownership of a joint account which does not provide for survivorship will not be transferred to the survivor, but will become part of the depositor's estate to the extent that the depositor contributed to the account.
-Only where there is evidence that the depositor did not freely intend to establish the account (for example, evidence of fraud, duress, undue influence, or lack of mental capacity on the part of the depositor) will a court consider distributing the account assets in a way not consistent with the form of the account.
+A: Under Ohio law, it is presumed that, during the lifetime of the owners of a joint account, the account belongs to all of them according to the contributions of each, unless there is clear and convincing evidence of a different intent.

+A: Ohio law also presumes that after the death of an owner, the assets in a joint bank account are owned by the surviving owners of the account.
+In 1994, the Supreme Court of Ohio ruled that the way a joint bank account is opened is usually conclusive on the question of ownership after the death of one of the joint owners.
+The intention of the deceased owner is to be determined by the legal form of the joint account, so usually ownership of a joint account will be automatically transferred to the surviving owner.
+Only where there is evidence that an owner did not freely intend to establish the joint account (for example, evidence of fraud, duress, undue influence, or lack of mental capacity) will an Ohio court consider an argument that the assets in a joint account should be distributed in a way that is not consistent with joint ownership of the account.

-Q: What are the implications of the 1994 Ohio Supreme Court decision?
+Q: Are there other implications of the 1994 Ohio Supreme Court decision?